 - become fluent in the fundamentals of mathematics, including varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 - reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-You can view the new Maths Curriculum for Years 1,2,3,4,5 and 6 by clicking on the documents below; "Year X Mathematics Curriculum Overview".
+You can view the Maths Curriculum for Years 1,2,3,4,5 and 6 by clicking on the documents below; "Year X Mathematics Curriculum Overview".
+NEW CONTENT COMING SOON

-This policy provides guidance on the calculation strategies, methods and progression from the Early Years Foundation Stage (Reception) right through to Key Stage 4 (secondary education).
-It aims to help parents to help their children, as well as provide guidelines for teachers to provide consistency in the teaching of mathematics across our schools.
+This policy will provide guidance on the calculation strategies, methods and progression from the Early Years Foundation Stage (Reception) right through to Year 6 using our method of concrete, pictorial and abstract method of solving calculations.
+It will aim to help parents to further assist their children, as well as provide guidelines for teachers to provide consistency in the teaching of mathematics across our school.
 Although not exhaustive, it outlines the key strategies taught across our schools.

-If you have any questions or queries regarding our Mathematics curriculum, please do not hesitate to contact Mrs Foster our Mathematics Leader.
+If you have any questions or queries regarding our Mathematics curriculum, please do not hesitate to contact Miss West our Mathematics Leader.